developerVictoria/blog-app-draft/README.md

 # blog-app-draft

-Pre-requirements: local postgres (it wasn't tested on the docker conteiner so I can't advise to use dockerized postgres)
+Pre-requirements: local postgres (it wasn't tested on the docker conteiner so I can't advise to use dockerized postgres), Nodejs(with npm)

+Rules for the registration:
+   -   name and email are strings, any other input will not be acepted on server side
+   -   password must be at least 12 symbols long, must include special symbol, upercase and lowercase letters as well as some numbers in it.
+Example: #User12Mario89 -- good, mario12 - bad

 #Initial setup:

+1. Clone the repository, then do next steps:

    BACKEND: